thruston/python-tabulate/README.md

 An index beyond the last column is automatically adjusted so `sort z` sorts on the last column assuming you have fewer than 26 columns).

-You can only sort on one column at a time, but if you want to sort on column b then column a, you can do `sort a sort b` to get the desired effect.
+You can sort on a sequence of columns by just giving a longer string.
+So `sort abc` is the same as `sort a sort b sort c` (but slightly quicker).

 ### uniq [a|b|c|...] - filter out duplicated rows

 `uniq` removes duplicate rows from the table.
-With no argument the whole row is used as the key.
+With no argument the first column is used as the key.
 But if you provide a list of columns the key will consist of the values in those columns.
-So `uniq a` will remove all rows with duplicate values in column `a` and so on...
+So `uniq af` will remove all rows with duplicate values in column `a` and `f`, so that you are left with just the rows where the values in these columns are distinct.

 ### arr [arrange-expression] - rearrange the columns